 Many Malibu beaches are private and difficult to access, but tourists can enjoy two popular public beaches: Zuma Beach and Malibu Lagoon State Beach.
 Both are easily accessible with ample parking lots; pack your beach gear and enjoy a day of swimming, sun, and sand.

-RELATED: Best Things to Do in Malibu, CA
+RELATED: Most Popular Things to Do in Malibu, CA

 Malibu has plenty of amenities to keep travelers busy, including upscale outdoor shopping areas with shops that big-brand luxury items and hip boutiques.
 Various restaurants serve tasty cuisine from around the world, so it’s a perfect place to come for a special dinner during your trip to Los Angeles.